brochier/gvnr/README.md

 ### To run the experiments presented in the paper:

 You need python 3.6 installed on your computer with pip.
-Optionnaly create a new environnement (with conda):
+Optionally create a new environment (with conda):

     conda create --name gvnr python=3.6 pip